AumPauskar/blog/content/posts/misc/lab_expts.md

 - Conclusion\
 In conclusion, the ARM assembly program efficiently finds the maximum value in an array using a loop-based approach.
 The code demonstrates key concepts such as register manipulation, memory access, and conditional branching.

 - References
 1. Andrew N Sloss, Dominic Symes and Chris Wright, ARM system developers guide, Elsevier, Morgan Kaufman publishers, 2008.
+2. Shibu K V, “Introduction to Embedded Systems”, Tata McGraw Hill Education, Private Limited, 2nd Edition.

+### Termwork 5
+- Title of the experiment\
+Swapping of the digits in ARM assembly language
+- Objective of the experiment
+- Brief theory about the experiment including instructions used in that program with proper syntax

+	**Instructions**
+	- `MOV R8, #4`: Initializes register R8 with the value 4.
+	- `LDR R2`, `=CVALUE` and `LDR R3`, `=DVALUE`: Load the addresses of the memory blocks labeled CVALUE and DVALUE into registers R2 and R3, respectively.
+	- The `LOOP0` block loads values from the memory blocks pointed to by R2 and R3 into R1, decrementing R8 each time.
+This loop continues until R8 equals 0.
+	- The second `START` block initializes `R5` with 3 and `R7` with 0, and loads the address of `DVALUE` into `R1`.
+	- The `LOOP` block loads a value from the memory block pointed to by `R1` into `R2`, compares it with the value in `R3`, and if `R2` is less than `R3`, it jumps to `LOOP2`.
+If not, it stores `R2` and `R3` into the memory block pointed to by `R1`, sets `R7` to 1, and increments `R1` by 4.
+	- The `LOOP2` block decrements `R5` by 1 each time it's executed.
+If `R5` is not 0, it jumps back to LOOP.
+If `R5` is 0, it checks if R7 is 0, and if not, it jumps to START1 (which is not defined in the provided code).
+	- `NOP` instructions are **no-operation instructions** that do nothing.
+They're often used for timing purposes or to occupy space that will be replaced with useful instructions later.
+	- `CVALUE` and `DVALUE` are memory blocks defined in the code. `CVALUE` contains four 32-bit values, and `DVALUE` is initialized with a single 0.

+- Program with comments
+- Sample input/output with calculations if necessary
+- Course Learning Outcome
+	- Understand the basic concepts of memory instructions in ARM assembly language
+	- Understanding the concepts regarding the swap instructions
+- Conclusion
+	- In conclusion, the ARM assembly program efficiently swaps the digits of a number using a loop-based approach.
+The code demonstrates key concepts such as register manipulation, memory access, and conditional branching.
+- References
+1. Andrew N Sloss, Dominic Symes and Chris Wright, ARM system developers guide, Elsevier, Morgan Kaufman publishers, 2008.